 A) Individual final examination that includes a listening test and a use of English test.
-50% B) Final oral test 30% C) Activities carried out during the course 20% Total 1009
+50% (Listening -20%; Use of English - 30%) B) Final oral exam 30% C) Activities carried out during the course 20% Total 100%

-To pass the subject students need to get at least 50% as an average of parts A, B and C. Students must also get 50% in each section of part A and a 50% in part B. The mark for the 20% of part C will be carried over to the second call.
+To pass the subject students need to get at least 50% as an average in parts A, B and C. Students must also get 50% in each section of part A and 50% in part B. The mark of part C (20%) will be carried over to the second call.
 These activities (part C) can only be done during the course and cannot be handed in for the second call.
-The mark for these activities (part C) is only counted if the student passes parts A and B.

-If a student fails one part of the examination, he/she would need to take all the parts again.
+The mark for these activities (part C) is only counted if the student passes parts A and B.If a student fails one part of the examination, he/she would need to take all the parts again.